-Detoxing from Alcohol
+Detoxing From Alcohol

 The detox process will be different for individuals based on how much and for how long they have been drinking.
-The National Institute on Alcohol Abuse and Alcoholism defines heavy drinking as binge drinking for 5 or more days in the past month.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines heavy drinking as binge drinking for 5 or more days in the past month.
 A person’s genetic predisposition may also play in a role in the severity of withdrawal symptoms.
 Alcohol is a central nervous system depressant, which increases the effects of the neurotransmitter Gamma-aminobutyric acid (GABA) and decreases the neurotransmitter glutamate.
 GABA creates calm feelings, while glutamate creates excitability.
 When someone is dependent on alcohol, their brain is only in homeostasis when ethanol, the chemical compound for alcohol, is present in their system.
 When alcohol is removed from the system, this results in overactivity of the central nervous system.
 This state is responsible for withdrawal symptoms.

-Delirium tremens begin 48 to 96 hours after the last drink.
+Delirium tremens can begin 48 to 96 hours after the last drink.
 The symptoms include hallucinations, fast heart rate, disorientation, high blood pressure, agitation, high body temperature, and sweating.
 DT can last 1 to 5 days.
 DT can result in death, especially if left untreated.
 Death is usually due to arrhythmia or underlying health conditions.
 Detoxing from alcohol should be done under the supervision of a medical professional for safety reasons, as well as making it the least uncomfortable process as possible.

-What is Alcohol Detox Like?
+What Is Alcohol Detox Like?

-Treatment centers can provide patients with a safe place to detox from alcohol and help them put together a recovery plan.
+Treatment centers can provide patients with a safe place to detox from alcohol and help them develop a recovery plan.
 Because of the length of time it takes to detox from alcohol, an inpatient treatment center may be the best option.
 Upon arrival, any co-occurring conditions will be identified and treated if necessary.
 Next, a plan will be created to alleviate withdrawal symptoms with medications, intravenous (IV) fluids, clinical assessment of vital signs, and nutritional support.
 Patients should be a in a quiet and protective environment, with soft lighting, limited contact with people, and positive support from those who are around.
 People with a severe alcohol use disorder are often malnourished so they may need an IV infusion of multivitamins.

 Another benefit of detoxing in an inpatient treatment facility is the access to 24/7 care.
-Patients, especially those with a severe alcohol problem, should be constantly monitored during detox.
+Patients, especially those with a severe alcohol use disorder, should be constantly monitored during detoxification.
 High risk patients, like older adults and those at risk for DT, may need to be transported to an intensive care unit (ICU) if symptoms escalate.
 Staff will monitor patients through their oxygen levels, fluid and electrolyte status, vital signs, and neurologic function which includes coordination and reflexes.
 There are several options for medications to be used during alcohol detox that clinicians can provide depending on what is appropriate for each patient.

 Alcohol Detox Medications